-Once you have decided on a knitting pattern, here is some advice on how to follow a knitting pattern, and also how to read it for the best results.
+Once you have decided on a knitting pattern, here is some advice on how to follow a knitting pattern, or how to read a knitting pattern for the best results.

 Before You Start To Knit

-Before you start, and most importantly.
-Make sure you buy a yarn closest to the one recommended in the pattern for the best results.
+Before you start to even think about the knitting part, make sure you buy yarn closest to the one recommended in the pattern for the best results.
 If you cannot get the same name, then you need to make sure that the yarn is the same thickness.

 Very important, always buy two extra balls of yarn, as there is nothing worse than running out of yarn, and then you can’t get exactly the same colour.
-The next dye lot could be a shade lighter or darker.
+The next dye lot always seems to be a shade lighter or darker.

-Next make sure you get the proper sized knitting needles.
+Next, make sure you get the proper sized knitting needles.
 This could be anything from a skinny 000 to a very thick 50.
-If it is your first project then I recommend you go with something you can make with thicker needles as it will go faster.
+If this is your first project then I recommend you go with something you can make with thicker needles as it will go faster, and thus give you a sense of achievement when you complete your project quickly.

-The old knitting needle sizes go from thickest 1 to thinest 12 or 13, but if you have an old pair you can purchase a ruler like gauge that will enable you to measure the needle size.
+The old knitting needle sizes go from thickest 1 to thinnest 12 or 13.
+If you do have a bunch of old sized knitting needles, you can save money by buying a ruler like knitting needle gauge.
+This will enable you to measure the needle size and you will be able to see if you have the right size for the pattern you want to follow.

-To the right I have found some good quality bamboo knitting needles which are very popular at the moment, because they are lightweight, durable, mildew proof and easy to knit with.
+Above, you will see some really good quality bamboo knitting needles which are very popular at the moment, because they are lightweight, durable, mildew proof and easy to knit with.
+These are excellent knitting needles for beginners to start off with.

 The entire set above is selling for $8.49 at the time of writing this post.
 Click on the pic to find out more.